eladcn/nuance-nodejs/README.md

 # nuance-nodejs
-A simple Nuance HTTP Client for NodeJS
+A simple Nuance HTTP Client for NodeJS.

 ## Installation
 Download the source or use NPM: